studzien/erlang_interoperation/driver_c/README.md

 Caveats
 -------
 - ``port_control`` port callback is weird.
-If the driver has set ``set_port_control_flags(port, PORT_CONTROL_FLAG_BINARY)`` then the callbacks is expected to return ``ErlDrvBinary`` allocated via ``driver_alloc_binary`` in the return buffer, but iff it exceeds the return buffer size passed by the caller.
+If the driver has set ``set_port_control_flags(port, PORT_CONTROL_FLAG_BINARY)`` then the callback is expected to return ``ErlDrvBinary`` allocated via ``driver_alloc_binary`` in the return buffer, but iff it exceeds the return buffer size passed by the caller.
 If flag is not set, the port is expected to return a ``char*`` allocated via ``driver_alloc``, also only if the buffer exceeds the original return buffer.
 In both cases, allocation is freed by port control logic inside the VM.
+The callback always does return the byte length, the port control logic recalculates it in case of ``ErlDrvBinary``.